 Arg_parser

 For maximum stability, Arg_parser is self-contained.
-It extracts all the information it needs from its arguments to avoid refering to them later.
-This avoids index-out-of-bounds errors.
+It extracts all the information it needs from its arguments to avoid referring to them later.
+This avoids index-out-of-bounds errors and allows the parser object to be passed as argument to other functions for further analysis.

 The C++ version of Arg_parser can also parse options from configuration files.

 To use Arg_parser in your own programs simply copy the files 'arg_parser.h' and 'arg_parser.cc' (or 'carg_parser.h' and 'carg_parser.c' for the C version) in your source tree.
-See the file 'main.cc' ('cmain.c') for an example of use.
+See the examples in the manual and the file 'main.cc' ('cmain.c') in the source tarball for instructions.

 Arg_parser was developed as the argument parser for GNU moe, because moe's argument parsing is rather complex.
 Then I used it in my other projects, including GNU ddrescue, GNU ed, lzip, GNU ocrad, tarlz, and zutils, with excellent results.